Washington, DC Hospital Negligence Lawyer

 What Are Washington, DC's Laws About Suing a Hospital for Negligence?

-In many states, injured patients are required to file a Certificate of Merit prior to filing a medical malpractice lawsuit.
-This is a statement given by an independent physician who, after reviewing the patient’s claim, believes that the hospital or physician was negligent in the patient’s care.
+Injured patients must file a Certificate of Merit in many states before filing a medical malpractice lawsuit.
+After reviewing the patient’s claim, this is a statement given by an independent physician who believes that the hospital or physician was negligent in the patient’s care.

 Although Washington, DC does not require a Certificate of Merit, according to DC law, patients must inform all parties of their intent to sue within 90 days before filing the claim.
 In addition, the parties will need to attend a non-binding mediation in an attempt to reach a settlement.